 This clinical policy references Current Procedural Terminology (CPT®).
 CPT® is a registered trademark of the American Medical Association.
 All CPT codes and descriptions are copyrighted 2022, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
-Inclusion or exclusion of any codes does not guarantee coverage.
+Inclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT® Description Codes 69710 Implantation or replacement of electromagnetic bone conduction hearing device in temporal bone 69711 Removal or repair of electromagnetic bone conduction hearing device in temporal bone 69714 Implantation, osseointegrated implant, skull; with percutaneous attachment to external speech processor 69716 Implantation, osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, within the mastoid and/or resulting in removal of less than 100 sq mm surface area of bone deep to the outer cranial cortex 69717 Replacement (including removal of existing device), osseointegrated implant, skull; with percutaneous attachment to external speech processor 69719 Replacement (including removal of existing device), osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, within the mastoid and/or involving a bony defect less than 100 sq mm surface area of bone deep to the outer cranial cortex 69726 Removal, entire osseointegrated implant, skull; with percutaneous attachment to external speech processor 69727 Removal, entire osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, within the mastoid and/or involving a bony defect less than 100 sq mm surface area of bone deep to the outer cranial cortex 69728 Removal, entire osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, outside the mastoid and involving a bony defect greater than or equal to 100 sq mm surface area of bone deep to the outer cranial cortex 69729 Implantation, osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, outside of the mastoid and resulting in removal of greater than or equal to 100 sq mm surface area of bone deep to the outer cranial cortex 69730 Replacement (including removal of existing device), osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, outside the mastoid and involving a bony defect greater than or equal to 100 sq mm surface area of bone deep to the outer cranial cortex
+CPT ® Description Codes 69710 Implantation or replacement of electromagnetic bone conduction hearing device in temporal bone 69711 Removal or repair of electromagnetic bone conduction hearing device in temporal bone 69714 4 Implantation, osseointegrated implant, skull; with percutaneous attachment to ex speech processor 69716 Implantation, osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, within the mastoid and/or resulting in removal of less than 100 sq mm surface area of bone deep to the outer cranial cortex 69717 Replacement (including removal of existing device), osseointegrated implant, skull; (0 - 10 with percutaneous attachment to external speech processor 69719 Replacement (including removal of existing device), osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, within the mastoid and/or involving a bony detect less than 100 sq mm surface area of bone (072) deep to the outer cranial cortex 69726 Removal, entire osseointegrated implant, skull; with percutaneous attachment to (0727 external speech processor 69/2/ Removal, entire osseointegrated implant, skull; with magnetic transcutaneous defact loss than 100 so men surface area of home door to the suter area is a sorter 60729 Bemaval antime associate antice area of bone deep to the outer cranial cortex 09728 attachment to external speech processor, outside the mestoid and involving a here defact greater than or equal to 100 sq mm surface area of hone deep to the outer cranial cortex 69729 Implantation ossequence implant skull: with magnetic transcutaneous 07727 attachment to external speech processor, outside of the mastoid and resulting in removal of greater than or equal to 100 sq mm surface area of bone deep to the outer cranial cortex 69730 Replacement (including removal of existing device), osseointegrated implant, skull; with magnetic transcutaneous attachment to external speech processor, outside the mastoid and involving a bony defect greater than or equal to 100 sq mm surface area of bone deep to the outer cranial cortex